Access to 5 Ways To Turn Your Great Ideas Into Success Stories!

 “Insanity is doing the same thing over and over and expecting a different result”. – Albert Einstein.

-Creating a goal is easy, but making a change is not.
 Each year about 45% of the Americans (143.5 million people) make New Year’s resolutions, but only about 8% (11.4 million people) succeed (Statistics).
-A resolution is not supposed to be a wish.
-It is a goal you have to work on to achieve.
-Think of the resolution as where you want to be, and your plan is how to get there.
-Write down your New Year’s plan instead of New Year’s resolutions.
+Without a plan, it’s easy to get lost along the way.
+A resolution is where you want to be, and your plan is how to get there.
+Write down your New Year’s plans instead of New Year’s resolutions.

 2. Get Specific

 Get specific with your planning.
-Whether your goal for 2017 is to get in better shape, eliminate debt or get a promotion, what does that look like?
-According to Huffington Post, the most popular resolution for 2016 was to “enjoy life to the fullest” (Michael Lazar).
+Whether your goal for 2020 is to get in better shape, eliminate debt or get a promotion, what does that look like?
+According to Huffington Post, one of the most popular resolution is to “enjoy life to the fullest” (Michael Lazar).
 Living a full life is different for everyone.
-If you want to live a full life, figure out what the fullest life looks like to you, and how to get there.
+What does the fullest life looks like to you, and how can you get there?
 Trouble articulating what your plan looks like?
-Answer these questions:
+Try answering these questions:

 - How long will it take? – If you think you can achieve your goal in six months, mark it on your calendar and work backwards.
-Set weekly goals to make sure you stay on track for your timeline.
+Set weekly goals to stay on track for your timeline.

-- What do I need to achieve it? – Find out what you need to achieve your goal.
+- What do I need to achieve it? – Find out what you need in order to achieve your goal.
 If you want a promotion at work, do you know what makes you qualified for a new role?
-Understanding specifically what you need is key to being able to take control of your success.
+Understanding specifically what you need is key to being able to take control of achieving the goal.

 - What happens when I achieve the goal? – Think about what happens when you reach your goal.
 If you want to lose weight, you can’t just stop working out and eating right when you hit your goal weight.
 There has to be a new balance to maintain your weight loss versus losing more weight.